 A wedding photography contract is created to provide a legal reference to any potential disputes regarding the service scope, payment terms and more.
 Therefore, a proper contract should be well written as well as contain essential components to make it legally binding.

-You may download the expert-drafted wedding photography contract template offered by CocoSign.
+You may download the expert-drafted photography contract template offered by CocoSign.
 The template is fully editable, allowing you to add any clause you want to add in the contract or conduct necessary revisions.

 Can’t wait to draft one for your wedding photography?
-Get the free sample at CocoSign with a single click and personalize your own one!
+Get the free contract sample at CocoSign with a single click and personalize your own one!